mars-research/cs5460/content/homework/hw4-system-call/_index.md

 ## Extra credit (10%)

-Use your new `pcreate()` implementation to create the first process in the system, i.e., instead of using the assembly sequence use internals of `pcreate()` to load the ELF binary of the `shell` process from disk.
+Use your new `pcreate()` implementation to create the first process in the system, i.e., instead of using the assembly sequence use internals of `pcreate()` to load the ELF binary of the `init` process from disk.

 ## Submit your work